Naomi Campbell

 In 1999, Naomi appeared alongside Claudia Schiffer, Stephanie Seymour, Shalom Harlow, and Amber Valletta in a humorous Versace Jeans advertising campaign shot by Steven Meisel.

-Vogue writer Jonathan Van Meter presented Campbell in the article "The Last Supermodel" with photographs by Helmut Newton.
+Vogue writer Jonathan Van Meter featured Campbell in the article "The Last Supermodel" with photographs by Helmut Newton.
 The article discussed her engagement to Formula 1 race director Flavio Briatore and her first global cosmetics contract with Cosmopolitan Cosmetics, a Wella division (for which she would release several signature fragrances).

 2000s